Join Young Agrarians, Community Futures and Kootenay Food at Vallican Whole for two farm focused events:

 Paul holds a Bachelor’s Degree in Applied Business and Entrepreneurship.
 He has managed large retail food operations including the Kootenay Coop, managed production and processing at Fieldstone organic granary, and operated a local biofuel & feed commodity business as his “Kootenay side hustle” from his small family farmstead in Winlaw.

-The potluck and farmer slideshows are open to the entire community.
+Everyone is welcome to join us after the workshop for a community potluck and farmer slideshows.
 From seasoned farmers to the farm curious, from infants to centenarians- you are invited to join us to share food, stories and celebrate our local farming community!

 At 5:30 pm, there will be an introduction circle so that we all have the opportunity to make new community connections.